cipheLab/cellAnnotationApp/README.md

 1. Go to the **Results** tab to view annotation statistics and visualizations.
 2. Click "Download ALL CSV results" to export the results.

+Download your FCS file(s) with a new column that contain the annotation and also the dimension reduction.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request or open an issue.